BranislavBeno/Book-Library-Service/README.md

      "author": "John Doe"
   }
   ```
 - **PUT /api/v1/books/update** - updates book data.
-Update is refused when a book with given ID doesn't exist.
+Operation is refused when a book with given ID doesn't exist.
 Input is validated (see new book adding).
   Request body example for existing book updating:
   ```json
   {